Soma2024-08/House-price-prediction-ML-pipeline/README.md

 ## Introduction

 The real estate market is one of the most dynamic and data-rich industries.
 Whether you’re a buyer, seller, or investor, one of the most important questions is:

-'''
- “What’s the right price for this house?”
+ -'What’s the right price for this house?'
-'''

 In this project, we’ll go step-by-step through a **complete data science workflow** for predicting house prices using **Exploratory Data Analysis (EDA)**, **feature engineering**, and **machine learning modeling**.
 By the end, you’ll not only have a predictive model but also understand the reasoning behind each step.